-

 - make a “clear and unequivocal” admission of liability in relation to the nature, scope and duration of the cartel activity;

-- terminate its involvement in the cartel activity;
+- end its involvement in the cartel activity;

 - confirm that it will pay a penalty set at a maximum amount, including a settlement discount (capped at 20% before the statement of objections and at 10% after); and

-- agree to procedural cooperation with the CMA on streamlined basis.
+- agree to procedural cooperation with the CMA.

 In addition, the undertaking must accept that there will be a final infringement decision against it, and it must agree not to appeal the decision to the Competition Appeal Tribunal (CAT).
-Even if another addressee of the infringement decision successfully appeals the decision, the final infringement decision remains binding against the settling undertaking.
+Therefore, even if another (non-settling) addressee of the infringement decision successfully appeals the decision, the final infringement decision remains binding against the settling undertaking.

 -